Jimmyu2foru18/Jimmyu2foru18/README.md

 This hands-on experience forms the foundation of my commitment to becoming a data professional.

 Please feel free to contact me through comments on projects and repositories.
-I am always excited about the prospect of collaboration and look forward to exploring the vast possibilities.
+I am always excited about the prospect of collaboration and look forward to exploring future opportunities.

 <!---